kguite/Javascript-Array-Methods/README.md

 }<br>

 ### Third example:<br>
-reduce
+(assuming there's a list of items and their prices, like gum = 2, soda = 3, candy = 5) <br>
+const total = items.reduce((item, currentTotal) => { <br>
+     return item.price + currentTotal <br>
+     }, 0) <br>

+The 0 is telling the function where to start - at zero.
+Then it iterates through the array and starts with the first (eg: gum, 2), and displays the current total plus the price of the item.
+So for the very first row, it starts at 0 plus 2 = current total of 2.
+Then it stays at 2 and adds 3, to make the current total 5.
+Then current total 5, plus candy is 5, total is 10.

 ## Filter
 Filter returns a new array, only including elements that pass the test in the first array.
+Such as < 100, divisible by 2, string length longer than 5, etc.

 ### First example:<br>